 Color: Yellow gold, oaked Chardonnay color with thin but slow legs.

 Nose: Stainless steel water bottles, watered down lemon juice and honey rock candy.
 Malt, honey syrup and orange twist.
 Damp soil and curd.
 Very subtle, quiet but pleasing.

 Palate: Thin but oily texture.
 Unsalted butter, cinnamon dusting and toasted oak.
 Actually I am getting distinct oak notes on the palate like an American craft distillery product.
 I know that they didn't use any virgin oak barrels but I wonder if they did use some small size barrels.
 Spiciness of a young rye whiskey and oakiness of small size cask matured spirit.
 Eucalyptus, mint leaves, cloves and vanilla.

 Finish: Medium to short with cinnamon, cloves and oak staves.
 Dry...

 Overall: Well, it is advertised as an entry level single malt, it is priced like one and tastes like one.
 So, no foul play there but I am little bothered by the overall dominance of sharp cask driven notes on the palate.
 Too much oak and spice for such a young whisky...
 Lucky for them that there aren't many other single malts in the same price category, the competition is not that tough.
 But it is still a hard-sell if you consider other whiskies on the shelves that are not single malts...
 At the end I would probably reach for a blend in the same price range instead but if you are one of those anti-blend drinkers and insist for a single malt, sure...
 You won't be disappointed.
-Thanks to Sam Knash Green from Sanctorum of Spirits for the sample.
+Thanks to Sam Knash Green for the sample.